google/struct2tensor/g3doc/api_docs/python/expression_impl/parquet/ParquetDataset.md

 </td>
 <td>
 A `tf.int64` scalar `tf.Tensor`, representing the maximum number of elements that will be buffered when prefetching.
+If the value `tf.data.AUTOTUNE` is used, then the buffer size is dynamically tuned.
 </td>
 </tr>
 </table>